 Severe Traumatic Brain Injury

-◊ Severe traumatic brain injury concussion commonly includes a loss of consciousness.
-It commonly appears on imaging studies.
-Findings may show contusions or bleeding that may manifest into herniations of brain tissue or shifts in location of one or more portions of the brain.
+Severe traumatic brain injury concussion commonly includes a loss of consciousness.
+It commonly appears in imaging studies.
+Findings may show contusions or bleeding that may manifest into herniations of brain tissue or shifts in the location of one or more portions of the brain.

-Acute severe bleeding of brain causing a subdural hematoma, may cause person to lose consciousness and comatose
+Acute severe bleeding of the brain causing a subdural hematoma may cause the person to lose consciousness and comatose

 Symptoms of subdural hematoma (brain bleed) can include: